hugo-ma-alves/hugo-ma-alves.github.io/_posts/2019-03-26-pivpn-raspberry.md

 tags: [raspberry, vpn, pihole, openvpn]
 ---

-In this tutorial you will learn how to install the OpenVpn server on your home network using only a Raspberry Pi.
+In this tutorial you will learn how to install the OpenVPN server on your home network using only a Raspberry Pi.
-With OpenVPN you will have a fully functional VPN Server in your home.
+After completing this guide you will have a fully functional VPN Server in your home.

-With this setup you can protect your internet traffic when you are connected to public or non trusted WiFi networks.
-For example, if you go on a trip and you need to connect to the hotel public WiFi you can encrypt all your network traffic from the hotel to your home.
-Then the traffic will be routed to the destination by your ISP and come back to you encrypted again.
+If you use the VPN you will be able to protect your internet traffic when you are connected to public or non trusted WiFi networks.
+While using the VPN your traffic is encrypted and sent directly to your home network, then it will be routed to the destination by your ISP.
+Another advantage is that you can securely access your home network while you are away.
+For example, you can watch your movies stored in a local NAS, control smart lights, check the security cameras etc...
+All of these without exposing these services ports over the Internet!

 **This is not a method to hide your data from your ISP.** If you want to achieve this you'll need to install the OpenVPN server outside your home network, or buy a VPN service.
 If you are worried that your ISP is spying you, then this guide is not for you.
-The objective for this setup is to protect your internet traffic from non trusted networks, like WiFi from Hotels.
+The objective for this setup is to protect your internet traffic from non trusted networks, like the WiFi that Hotels provide to their customers.

-Another advantage is that you can securely access your home network while you are away.
-For example, you can watch your movies stored in a local NAS, control smart lights etc...
-Without exposing these services ports over the Internet!

-**Objectives for this tutorial:**
+### **Objectives for this tutorial:**

 1. Install OpenVpn server on raspberry PI.